 After a brief overview on viruses (section I) and a summary of MGT key features (section II), section III details the routes of entry of viruses into the human MGT and compile the data available on their target organs and cells at this level.
 Section IV outlines the immune specificities of these organs as well as their equipment and responses against viral agents or mimicry in animal models and humans.
 The viruses that infect the MGT and their consequences are reviewed in section V. We begin with the ancient infections of the germ line in our ancestors, for which we postulate the implication of male germ cells infection.
 We summarize the data associating viral infections with human male infertility, as well as studies that investigated a viral etiology for cancers of the male organs, and discuss vertical transmission of viruses through semen.
 Then we outline evidence for the existence of viral reservoirs in the human MGT.
 Section VI focuses on semen as a vector of viral dissemination and on the latest data regarding the sources of viruses in this body fluid.
-Finally, section VII presents a selection of findings in animals that might enlighten our understanding of viral infections, we highlight research needs and propose questions for future research.
+Finally, section VII presents a selection of findings in animals that might enlighten our understanding of viral infections of the human MGT and help us better prepare for upcoming epidemics.
+In the conclusion, we highlight research needs and propose questions for future research.